Home | Human Flourishing | Personal Development | Self Worth on Trial

 If we continually chase dreams beyond our capacity, risk resources on simple hopes, our self-confidence is swollen and misdirected.
 Maybe a little self-doubt would help correct these chaotic impulses.

 By questioning the legitimacy of the denigrating feelings, we stand strong against the normal day to day blunders—mistakes become lessons in humanity instead of proof of inferiority.
 Our imperfections become challenges to overcome.
 We learn from the mistakes only when they don’t devastate self-worth.
 If we seek self-worth through applauded achievements then the normal errors of striving devastate, standing as evidence of inadequacy.

 If we feel we aren’t good enough, we project this onto every endeavor.
-Certainly, we have talents and skills that when refined can summon self-confidence.
-Simply feeling not good enough destroys hope, and deters action.
-We must act, not chaotically, but pushing forward towards achievable goals.
+Simply feeling not good enough destroys hope and deters action.
+But we must act, not chaotically, but pushing towards achievable goals.
+We can’t wait for the fear to dissipate.
+It may always haunt us.
 When personal imperfections clash with personal worth, we struggle.
 The conflict encourages psychic distortions to relieve suffering.
-Our defensive thoughts infiltrate and disrupt clear vision.
-We either become too timid to explore or excessively bravado.
+Our defensive thoughts then infiltrate and disrupt clear vision.
+We either become too timid to explore or excessively bravado open to painful failures.

 Challenge your condemning thoughts by recognize feelings of guilt, sorrow and shame and then purposely respond without defensive projections, denials and justifications.
 When constantly driven to prove worth (worth we already have), we drain the precious psychic resources better directed to constructive responses.
 We are who we are!
 If we unfairly judge value against unachievable measurements, convicting and punishing our souls for failing perfection, we magnify the suffering.